Portugal: Constitutional monarchy

-In 1807 Portugal refused Napoleon's demand to accede to the Continental System of embargo against the United Kingdom; a French invasion under General Junot followed, and Lisbon was captured in 1807.
-British intervention in the Peninsular War helped maintain Portuguese independence; the last French troops were expelled in 1812.
-During the Napoleonic invasions, the Portuguese royal family transferred the court to Rio de Janeiro, in Brazil, making it the capital of the Portuguese empire between 1808 and 1821.
+In 1807, Portugal refused Napoleon's demand to join the Continental System of embargo against the United Kingdom; an invasion led by General Junot followed, and Lisbon was captured in 1807.
+During the Napoleonic invasions, the Portuguese royal family transferred the court to Rio de Janeiro, in Brazil, making it the capital between 1808 and 1821.
+British intervention in the Peninsular War helped support Portuguese independence, and all French troops were expelled by 1812.